jw120/toy-rxjs/README.md

 ## TODO

 * Think abotut teardowns in concat/exhaust/switch/merge
-* Tests for switch; implement
 * Map versions
-* Docs for all functions

 * why does fromPromise do nothing for the simple sync cases?
 * support thisArg in map and filter?